movementlabsxyz/movement-hack/book/src/week_1/Developer_setup.md

 We will also occasionally use Rust, TypeScript, and Python to complete various programming examples.

 ## Setting Up Your Own Environment
-While we recommend using the above, if you want to set up your own project environment, you can install the `movement` CLI and then run `movement init` in your chosen directory.
+While we recommend using the above, if you want to set up your own project environment, you can install the `movement` CLI and then run `movement aptos init` in your chosen directory.
 This will create a `.movement` profile.
 You can then add a `Move.toml` and a sources directory to get started.